 Feelings of joy and happiness over being reunited with loved ones overwhelms NDErs.
 The profound universal love is more than they can bear; they become emotional when attempting to explain it.
 They find explaining the world they visited impossible to describe.

 This Must Be Heaven!

-Choral and instumental music sometimes greets NDErs, yet unlike anything they've ever heard.
-Most NDErs say that the phsycial world pales in comparison to the one they visited.
+Choral and instrumental music sometimes greets NDErs, yet unlike anything they've ever heard.
+Most NDErs say that the physical world pales in comparison to the one they visited.
 They anticipate their eventual return.

-Many of the NDE stories reveal that the return back into their bodies was involuntary.
+Many of the NDE stories reveal that the return to their bodies was involuntary.
 Some claim they were given the choice to return to their physical bodies while others were simply told it wasn't their time and that they must return.